5 Ways To Identify High Quality CBD

 With more studies, fewer regulations and increased acceptance, CBD hemp extract is gaining in popularity – with good reason.
 CBD hemp extract is attracting entrepreneurs who want to make a quick buck on the heady crop.
 These capitalists tend to source their hemp from less-than-organic farms, use cheaper petroleum-based extraction methods, and provide no lab results or testing of their product to ensure potency.
 This makes it difficult for the consumer to decide what is high-quality CBD extract and what isn’t.
 Below are our recommendations for five ways to identify high-quality CBD:

-To identify high quality CBD extract, consider the source
+How do I identify high quality CBD extract?
+Consider the source

 As any New Yorker will tell you, bagels are better in Manhattan.
 Why?
 Because of the water.
 A very precise combo of minerals in New York metro water makes it perfect for producing delicious bagels.
 The same goes for industrial hemp.